 - Created and Called: Discovering Our Gifts for Abundant Living by Jean Trumbauer

 - Letting Go: Transforming Congregations for Ministry by Roy Phillips

-Check with the UUA Bookstore for copies of the above books.
+Check with inSpirit: The UU Book and Gift Shop for copies of the above books.

 Lay leader education is also important.
 Leading differs from managing, and leading at church differs from leading in other settings.
 See Harvest the Power: Developing Lay Leadership, a Unitarian Universalist Association curriculum for church leaders.